 To get our fake image set up, we’re going to need to create a special URL.

-It’ll be pieced together from requirements that Google Analytics has for how we structure our links.
+It’ll be pieced together from the requirements that Google Analytics has for how we structure our links.

 We’ll build each section piece-by-piece.
 I’ll explain each part, and give a final version at the end you can use.

 To start with, let’s link to Google Analytics.
 We need to include the domain name www.google-analytics.com as well as a simple phrase to let the system know we’re collecting data with this.

 Now let’s add a few parameters.
 These specify different pieces of information about the URL.
 They’re like notes hidden inside the URL, and you’ve used them on thousands of websites for years.
 Now that you know, you can easily find parameters in URLs on sites like Google, Amazon, and Facebook.